samber/invoice-as-a-service/README.md

 For improved privacy, you can also deploy the project on your own infrastructure for free.

-Output file can be exported to AWS S3 and any compatible storage destination.
+Output file can be exported to:

+- AWS S3 (and any compatible storage destination)
+- FTP server
+- Webhook
+- Zapier

 ### Hosted